 In 2001 I bought my first individual stocks.
 My first stock investments are purely contrarian plays.
 I see Lucent Technologies and Kmart's stock prices hammered.
 I understood their businesses and figure these two companies are going to weather the storm and recover.
 Things got worse before they got better though.
 Both Lucent and Kmart enter into bankruptcy.
 My investments become virtually worthless.
 It turned out later my thesis was good because after Kmart came out of bankruptcy they listed their stock on a new exchange.
 Kmart's stock went on to be a huge success.
 Very huge.
 It was a multi-bagger.
 The stock went up over 100%.
 The only problem was I was still holding the worthless shares on the old exchange.

 I started reading books on Warren Buffett.
 I became a big student of his.
 I probably read five Buffett books.
 This led me to Ben Graham and Fisher.
 I never cared much for reading about Fisher.
 I definitely preferred Graham.
 I read Graham's Intelligent Investor a few times.
+Around this time I took a financial accounting class in college and a couple other business classes which helped cement my understanding of basic analysis.
 In 2002 I read one of the investing newsletters my grandfather gave me from time to time when I would go over to his place.
 One of the authors liked this company called Fortune Brands.
 This powerhouse conglomerate sold alcohol, golf, home and office equipment.
 The big brands were Jim Beam, Masterlock, Titleist and Swingline staplers.
 The stock had a low PE and obvious stable growth prospects.
 I held onto Fortune Brands for over 4 years and the stock did well.
 The 2006 real estate collapse really hurt their home products.
 They would eventually spinoff the office products and the liquor business got bought recently.
 Some other companies I held for long periods of time were International Game Tech and Stryker.

 Seeing technical analysis work before me quickly changed my mind.
 Through Syke's site I stumbled onto another traders site.
 This guy had a daytrading chatroom.
 His name was Muddy and his wife Laura traded with him everyday.
 Also in the chat were some other great traders like Greg Simmons.
 I started following the chatroom during market hours in the Spring of 2008 in college.
 They only traded volatile equities.
 I watched and these people were making money everyday.
 During the summer I started trading a very small account, got a data feed and decent enough software platform to daytrade.
 I was using a Tradeking and Zecco brokerage account and DTN IQ Feed run on Quote Tracker.
 2008 was an incredible time to be a day trader.
 During the summer and fall the banks were collapsing along with the market and the VIX was sky high.